Building a Change Data Capture Pipeline with AWS and Kafka

 Intro

-In this post, I will try to write a detailed step-by-step guide on how to build and configure a change data capture
+In this post, I will try to write a detailed step-by-step guide on how to build and configure a change data capture pipeline that captures all changes in a database and writes them into an audit log table in a useful format.

 Please note that this post is a work in progress, and some sections may be incomplete or require further refinement.
 I will continue working on it until I feel it is done, and if it currently doesn’t have the information you are looking for - be sure to come back later.